icedhacker/architecture-katas/ADRs/monolithic-approach.md

 ## Context

-- Farmacy Food is at the inception phase and the target is to hit 1000 user at the end of year, which will be initial load for the Farmacy food.
+- Farmacy Food is at the inception phase and the target is to hit 1000 users by the end of this year, which will be initial load for the Farmacy food service.
 - It will be needed to scale as the consumer base increases.
 - The load will fluctuate with time of the day, around meal times the demand can be higher.